lskhere/test-repo/README.md

 ## Takeaway
-* Compared with other ML algorithm, GridSearch can go crazy for neural net as there are numerous parameters when tuning a deep neural net and it is slow to train a deep neural net.
+* Tuning hyperparameters for deep neural nets is hardest among other ML algorithms as it is slow to train a deep neural net and there are numerours parameters.
+This makes GridSearch difficult for deep neural nets.
-* To implement GridSearch, it is more efficient to start with coarse grids of individual hyperparameters on a smaller dataset, followed by delicate grids of combinations of selected hyperparameters.
+* To implement GridSearch efficiently, it is better to start with coarse grids of individual hyperparameters on a smaller dataset, followed by fine grids on combinations of selected hyperparameters.
-* It is important to understand the problem domain and leverage on previously applied techniques on the same (or similar) data problem.
-In our case, we start with a good enough CNN model on MNIST data and it is easier in hyperparameter tuning.
+* It is important to understand the problem domain and leverage on previously applied techniques on the similar data problem (for example, ReLu works best with CNN in general).
+In our case, we start with a good enough CNN model on MNIST data which make it easier in subsequent hyperparameter tuning.

 ## Further Thoughts